aditya70/system-design/design-questions.md

 - Design producer/consumer live and offline video streaming system.
 - Design comment system.
 - design the flight system with src, destination and no of hops
+- Design Dating application.
+HLD, then specific discussion of profile search and ranking based on the users’ interest.
+Discussion on making it scalable.
+- Design an aggregator service that would be serving various services to a lot of clients.
+Discussion on how this service can hand billions of data in a request.
+Code for the service.
+- Design survey monkey like website.
+- Design deck of cards with joker (53 cards).
+- Design a enhanced search that can help customer executives to search for the query asked by user through all the possible sections like- payment, order etc.
+- Design a kind of kindle fire application where we can subscribe news channel and read the news from all publishers as a digital format.
+- Design a system to upload images and tag them, ability to search images with two or more tags particular tags.
+- Design a online shipment tracking system.
+- Design a software to make a reservation at a chain of restaurants.
+All restaurants are in same Timezone.
+(He just wanted the class diagram)
+- Twitter design considering following functionalities: Post tweet,  Get the top tweets from the followers
+- News paper & Magazine subscription design.
 -